 Multiple levels of data processing.
-The 500 Subjects MR imaging data includes "unprocessed" data (in NIFTI format), "minimally preprocessed", and "analysis" datasets.
+The 900 Subjects MR imaging data includes "unprocessed" data (in NIFTI format), "minimally preprocessed", and "analysis" datasets.
 We encourage investigators to use the preprocessed datasets, in which spatial distortions have been minimized and data have been aligned across modalities and across subjects using appropriate volume-based and surface-based registration methods.
-Methods used for MR preprocessing, (see Preprocessing Pipelines section below, were implemented by the HCP consortium through an intensive two-year refinement and optimization process.
-If your specific research interests make it important to use the unprocessed MR data, it is critical to be aware of certain characteristics that require special preprocessing (see Gradient Nonlinearities in Unprocessed Datasets).
+Methods used for MR preprocessing, (see Preprocessing Pipelines section below, were implemented by the HCP consortium through an intensive two-year refinement and optimization process, and have continued to improve with the addition of MSM-Sulc and MSM-All registration methods.
+If your specific research interests make it important to use the unprocessed MR data, it is critical to be aware of certain characteristics of HCP-acquired data that require special preprocessing (see Gradient Nonlinearities in Unprocessed Datasets).

 The preprocessed MR structural datasets include cortical surfaces, myelin maps, and other data that are suitable for a variety of morphometric analyses.
-Denoised versions of individual resting-state fMRI scans (by ICA-FIX) are available in two datasets: the "FIXcomplete" dataset that includes 4D volume and grayordinate timeseries, the ICA components used in the denoising, and a report on the FIX run; the compact "FIX" dataset that includes only the grayordinate timeseries for each scan.
+Denoised versions of individual resting-state fMRI scans (by ICA-FIX) are available in two datasets: the "FIX-Denoised (Extended)" dataset that includes 4D volume and grayordinate timeseries, the ICA components used in the denoising, a report on the FIX run, and statistics on the 'noise' and 'signal' in the resting state data; the compact "FIX-Denoised (Compact)" dataset that includes only the MSM-Sulc and MSM-All registered versions of the grayordinate timeseries for each scan.

 More extensively processed "analysis" datasets for individual tfMRI data analyzed across runs for each of 7 tasks are available for subjects with one or more complete task datasets.
-In addition, the HCP has more extensively processed group-average resting-state fMRI and task-fMRI data on groups of a) 100 unrelated subjects (U100) and b) 400+ 'related' subjects (R400+, mixture of related and unrelated subjects) available for download from the ConnectomeDB splash page.
-The extensively processed rfMRI data at the individual subject-level used in this analysis are not being released at this time because key methods are still being evaluated and refined (e.g., temporal preprocessing and correcting for residual motion artifacts).
+In addition, the HCP has more extensively processed group-average resting-state fMRI and task-fMRI data (currently on groups of S500 subjects data registered by MSM-Sulc) for a) 100 unrelated subjects (U100) and b) 400+ 'related' subjects (R400+, mixture of related and unrelated subjects) available for download from the ConnectomeDB 900 Subjects project page.
+As noted above, more extensively processed group-average resting-state fMRI and task-fMRI data on a larger group of 800+ S900 subjects are being created and will be released in late December 2015.

-The MEG data released (67 subjects) includes the raw data in 4D imaging format and the outputs of a number of data processing pipelines.
+The MEG data released (95 subjects) includes the raw data in 4D imaging format and the outputs of a number of data processing pipelines.
 The utility pipelines include quality control and artifact identification to remove "bad" channels, segments, and physiological artifacts, and an anatomy/source reconstruction pipeline to coregister the MEG to structural MRI (sMRI) and dMRI.
 The resting-state and task Channel-level (preprocessing) pipelines result in sets of components obtained from ICA together with the related classification into artifacts and non-artifacts, cleaned and segmented data with channel-level Event-Related fields (ERFs), Time-Frequency responses (TFRs) and power-spectra.
 The Source-level pipelines project the sensor maps from rMEG and tMEG channel-level processing into source space, produce rMEG ICA-based frequency specific connectomes, and produce rMEG Band Limited Power dense timeseries and connectomes (see Overview of MEG Processing pipelines below).

 Refinement of all processing pipelines is ongoing, therefore, remember to be sure to keep track of version numbers when analyzing HCP data.
 Version numbers of the relevant HCP pipelines used to process each subject's dataset are available in the release notes directory packaged in each dataset archive.
-For example, the archive 100307_3T_tfMRI_EMOTION_preproc.zip contains the file release-notes-tfMRI_EMOTION_preprocess.txt:
+For example, the archive 100307\3T\tfMRI\EMOTION\preproc.zip contains the file release-notes-tfMRI\EMOTION\preprocess.txt: